IVRPowers/blog/content/post/products/video-recording.md

 ---
 ##	Video recording for Contact Centers

-This operation mode has various advantages when integrating the video channel into an existing Contact Center strategy, namely: Agents can use their regular phone to receive the audio stream of video calls like any other regular call treatment, routing strategies, IVR flows, ACD distribution, etc..
+This operation mode has various advantages when integrating the video channel into an existing Contact Center strategy, namely: Agents can use their regular phone to receive the audio stream of video calls like any other regular call treatment, routing strategies, IVR flows, CTI, PBX / ACD distribution, etc..
 Now, you can have all video recording data properly stored, protected and available at any time without any complex procedures.

 ---
-[Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications
+[Interactive Powers](https://www.ivrpowers.com/) - Streamline your business communications